Shell halves Singapore refining capacity, to change chemical feedstock

 FACTBOX-Shell to reduce refinery portfolio by more than half ID:nL1N2HK1H4

-(Reporting by Florence Tan; additional reporting by Ron Bousso in London; Editing by Richard Pullin and Edmund Blair)
+(Reporting by Florence Tan; additional reporting by Ron Bousso in London; Editing by Richard Pullin, Edmund Blair and Louise Heavens)

 ((Florence.Tan@thomsonreuters.com; Reuters Messaging: florence.tan.thomsonreuters.com@reuters.net))